bdnorris/DES-340/lectures/lecture14-backgrounds.md

 There are also some really useful keywords you can use with `background-size`.

-If you want to stretch your background image to completely fill the element's background at any size, and are not worried about cropping some of the image, you can use the keyword `cover`.
+If you want to stretch your background image to completely fill the element's background at any size and are not worried about cropping some of the image, you can use the keyword `cover`.

 ```css
 div {